-In September, the Public Health Institute’s (PHI) FACES for the Future Coalition was awarded a multi-year, 2.5 million dollar grant through the Office of Minority Health at the U.S. Department of Health and Human Services to nationally replicate its programs transitioning high school students from underserved communities into health fields.
-This significant award allows FACES for the Future to expand its work in California and to begin creating new programs across the country that support disadvantaged minority youth in moving into health careers, beginning in Detroit and in New Mexico.
+In September 2015, the FACES for the Future Coalition at the Public Health Institute was awarded a multi-year, 2.5 million dollar grant through the Office of Minority Health at the U.S. Department of Health and Human Services to nationally replicate its programs transitioning high school students from underserved communities into health fields.
+This significant award allows FACES for the Future to expand its work in California and to create new programs across the country that support disadvantaged minority youth in moving into health careers, beginning in Detroit and in New Mexico.

 “FACES not only made me be want to be a doctor,” said Chris Travis (pictured), a 2007 graduate of FACES Oakland and a first year medical student at the Columbia University College of Physicians and Surgeons in New York, “it introduced me to people who would help me one day make that dream a reality.”

 Evaluations show that a full 100% of FACES students graduate high school, compared with only 40% of their peers in some communities.
 Nine out of 10 are accepted into post-secondary college or training, and a large number plan to go on to pursue healthcare and health-related professions.

 “FACES for the Future provides as much value to a healthcare system that needs racially, ethnically and linguistically diverse providers to care for patients, as it does to the students it mentors to become health professionals,” said PHI President and CEO Mary A. Pittman, DrPH.
 “It’s a proven model that can work for communities all over the nation, and we will see both our young people and our healthcare system benefit from this expansion.”

 This federal funding has enabled FACES to scale its program replication strategy to a national level beginning in Detroit, Michigan, and in New Mexico, locations which both have concentrated populations of youth of color, low socioeconomic status, and high dropout rates.